victusfate/Legends/_includes/index.md

 Agi + SKL + 11

 In this particular case, the SKL level used would be based on the Acrobatica skill.
-If the character is trying to parry (which can only be done against a melee attack), the skill is Melee.
+If the character is trying to parry (which can only be done against melee attacks), the skill is Melee.
 Note that Melee parry can only be done if the weapon damage of the attacking weapon is less than 5 greater than the weapon damage of the parrying weapon.
 Finally shields, some items, and skill masteries add a Deflection bonus that is added to both parry and evade